pingcap/docs/tidb-cloud/terraform-use-cluster-resource.md

     The status of the cluster is `CREATING`.
 In this case, you need to wait until it changes to `AVAILABLE`, which usually takes 10 minutes at least.

-6. If you want to check the latest status, run the `terraform refresh` command to update the state, and then run the `terraform state show tidbcloud_cluster.example_cluster` command to display the state.
+6. If you want to check the latest status, run the `terraform refresh` command to update the state, and then run the `terraform state show tidbcloud_cluster.${resource-name}` command to display the state.

     ```
     $ terraform refresh